JeffreySanford/craft-ai-nest/SECURITY.md

 - Error messages are sanitized to prevent information leakage
 - Timeout limits are set on external service calls
 - Retry mechanisms include exponential backoff to prevent DoS
+- Reactive programming with Observables is used consistently for asynchronous operations